Want to use an online equipment checkout form to keep track of your rentals?

 For more on this, check out our tutorial on how to send multiple form notifications in WordPress.

 Also, you have the option to easily brand your notification emails by adding your logo (or any image you choose) in the custom header image area.
-The logo/image you choose will show up at the top of email notifications like the WPForms logo below.
+The logo or image you choose will show up at the top of email notifications like the WPForms logo below.

 Step 4: Configure Your Form’s Confirmations